 Have we convinced you?
 Are you interested in landscaping with mulch?
 If so, we here at Smitty’s Tree and Arbor Service can help you.

 Smitty’s supplies three different colors of hardwood mulch: red, dark brown, and natural.
-Go ahead and use our mulch calculator to figure out how much you need for your purposes.
+Go ahead and check out our mulch page to figure out what type of mulch you prefer.
 If you need help, we can provide it to you.

 Contact us now!